yegor256/blog/_drafts/_http.md

 [Spring](https://spring.io/) (and no Ruby on Rails in Ruby, and no Symphony in PHP, and no ... etc.)?
-Let's try to create a web application from scratch, starting from a pure Java SDK and ending with a fully functionable web app, covered by unit tests.
+Let's try to create a web application from scratch, starting from a pure Java SDK and ending with a fully functional web app, covered by unit tests.
 I recorded a [webinar no.42](https://www.youtube.com/watch?v=bVzEPOZ_mDU) about it just a few weeks ago, but this article should explain it all in even more detail.